Ding-Fan/prompts-ichiba/search-gpt.md

 Summary:

-{Summary of the search result here, or answer the question being searched directly. as precisely as possible}
+{Summary of the search result here, or answer the question being searched directly. as precisely as possible, always search online first}

 References: